 If we stand by and do nothing, children will not just starve but they will also be forced to make terrible survival choices that will put them in harm’s way and leave lasting consequences.
-Forced marriage, begging, migration, survival sex are just some of the things children will be forced into to try to stay alive.
+Forced marriage, recruitment by armed groups, begging, migration and survival sex are just some of the things children will be forced into to try to stay alive.

 Here's what you need to know about the hunger crisis.